jshprentz/meetup2xibo/docs/user-manual/xibo-user-setup.rst

 -------------------------

 The meetup2xibo user requires permission to view and edit event data.
-Select :guilabel:`Permissions` from the event dataset's popup menu as shown in :numref:`Figure %s <dataset-permissions>`.
+Select :guilabel:`Permissions` from the event dataset's popup menu, as shown in :numref:`Figure %s <dataset-permissions>`.

 .. figure:: /images/screenshots/dataset-permissions.png